batate/shouldi/README.md

 ~~~

 Finally, you can package macros that write your own tests.
-We plan to provide some shouldi matchers for plug.
+Matchers encode common assertion patterns.
+For example, our plug matchers

 ~~~
   with "a logged in admin" do